Usha-Mounika/Samsung_PD/README.md

 $ dc_shell
 dc_shell>
 ```
 We need to enable cshell and then invoke DC shell.
 The DC shell checks the license of various compilers like VHDL compiler,HDL compiler(to understand the verilog or any other HDLs), DFT compiler(as DC enables scan stitich), Design vision(graphical version of DC), Power Compiler(as it is power aware synthesis) etc...
+This can be illustrated as follows:

 ```bash
 dc_shell> echo $target_library
  your_library.db